-A joint project by the State's Attorney's Office Montgomery County Department of Police and Montgomery County Public Schools dedicated to providing information to parents and students about Internet safety.
+A joint project of the

+Montgomery County State's Attorney's Office

+Montgomery County Police Department

+and Montgomery County Public Schools,

+dedicated to providing information to

+parents and students about

+Internet safety.

+www.montgomeryschoolsmd.org/info/cybersafety

 CRUISING THE INTERNET HIGHWAY AND THE E-MAIL EXPRESS SAFELY

-THE Important Rules for Safety!
+THE IMPORTANT RULES FOR SAFETY!

-Never give out personal or identifying information such as name, address, school name, parent's names, pets, etc.

-• Report to a trusted adult any inappropriate site you access.

-• Never respond to messages that are obscene or threatening.
+- Never give out personal or identifying information such as name, address, school name, parents' names, pets, etc. - Report any inappropriate site you access to a trusted adult. - Never respond to messages that are obscene or threatening. - Never meet someone face to face that you have met online.

-Never meet someone face-to-face that you have met online.
-Educating children about the Internet is the first step in ensuring they are safe online.
+Educating children about the Internet is the first step in ensuring their online safety.
 Parents can improve Internet safety by setting family rules for using the Internet.
-The Montgomery County Public Schools supports Internet safety by using technology protection measures to examine the content of Internet sites and block inappropriate content.
+Montgomery County Public Schools supports Internet safety by using technology protection measures to examine the content of Internet sites and block inappropriate content.
 Parents also can set monitoring or blocking filters on home computers.
 However, only through partnerships between parents and children can safety be ensured.